mk-fg/python-onedrive/README.md

 	CLI tool (used to lock configuration file on changes) and optional conf module only.

-* (optional) [chardet](http://pypi.python.org/pypi/chardet) - used to detect
+* (optional) [chardet](http://pypi.python.org/pypi/chardet) - only used to
-	encoding (utf-8, gbk, koi8-r, etc) of the command-line arguments to support workng with non-ascii (e.g. cyrillic, chinese) names, if it's not specified explicitly.
+	detect encoding (utf-8, gbk, koi8-r, etc) of the command-line arguments to support workng with non-ascii (e.g. cyrillic, chinese) names, if explicitly requested.

+	Not needed unless you specifically use cli tool with "--encoding detect" option, which is probably a bad idea in general anyway.